Alam-Bangi/Learning/Daily/October/13-October-2025/Readme.md

 - Write a code to tryout all possible values supported by switch case.
 - Write a code to tryout ternary inside a ternary operator.
 - Write a code to tryout all possible functions of scanner class.
-- Write code for swapping 2 numbers .
+- Write code for swapping 2 numbers.
 - Write code for fibonacci series.

 ### Doubts